 As you will be volunteering alongside our local team and placement staff, you do not need to have prior food preparation or hospitality experience to participate on this project.

-The program orientation begins every Monday and last for 3 days.
-Volunteers need to arrive in Ho Chi Minh City on the Sunday before orientation.
+The program orientation begins every Monday, and volunteers need to arrive in Ho Chi Minh City on the Sunday before orientation.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Ho Chi Minh City.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

 If you are traveling in Vietnam prior to your volunteer program, you will need to make your own way to the volunteer accommodation on the day before your program orientation.

 There are two options for orientation in Vietnam.
 The first option is a one-day orientation that begins on your selected start date, which all volunteers will attend.
 This covers everything you need to know for your volunteer program in Vietnam, including an introduction to the Vietnam program, the local team, general rules and a class on the local culture and language.
 In the afternoon, you’ll learn about the local projects, go on a walking tour of the local area, and arrange your sim card.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.